What Is This Plant? Free AI Plant Identifier

 A plant photo identifier estimates a plant’s likely name by comparing your image with known examples.
 It is most useful when you have a plant in front of you but do not know the common name, scientific name, care needs, or toxicity risk.

 Lens App is free on iPhone and Android because quick plant lookup should be available at the moment you see the plant.
-For basic terminology, the Wikipedia overview of botany explains how plant structures such as leaves, stems, flowers, and fruit are used for classification: https://en.wikipedia.org/wiki/Botany.
+For basic terminology, the Wikipedia overview of botany explains how plant structures such as leaves, stems, flowers, and fruit are used for classification (source: Wikipedia – Botany).

-Visual identification helps when you have a photo but no name for the subject.
+A plant identifier is especially useful when you can photograph a leaf, flower, or stem but do not yet know the plant’s name.
 The result should be read as a likely match, not a final scientific determination.

 AI plant identification works by detecting visual patterns in a photo and matching them against plant images with known labels.
 The model looks for features such as leaf shape, vein layout, edge texture, flower structure, stem arrangement, color, and overall growth form.